-At least 17 non-smoking, double/double rooms should be reserved for each participating team.
-Separate hotels for competing teams is preferable.
+At least 20 non-smoking, double/double rooms should be reserved for each participating team.
 The host institution will make local reservations for the competing teams upon submitting its bid and when selected will advise teams of the arrangements.
 Umpires may be housed in the same hotel as the competing teams; however, the preference is to house the umpires in a separate hotel.

-Section 2•4 Selection Criteria
+Section 2.4 Selection Criteria

-[Reference: Selection of Participants in the Division III General Section and Bylaws 31.01.2, 31.01.3 and 31.3 in the NCAA Manual.]
+Reference: Selection of Participants in the Division III General Section and Bylaws 31.01.2, 31.01.3 and 31.3 in the NCAA Manual.]